greggman/HappyFunTimes/docs/unity/multi-machine.md

 <img src="images/multi-machine-build-settings-menu.png" class="halfsize lesson" />

 Make sure the multi-machine scene is the only scene selected.
-It it doesn't appear click the `Add Open Scenes` button to add it.
+If it doesn't appear click the `Add Open Scenes` button to add it.

 <img src="images/multi-machine-build-settings.png" class="halfsize lesson" />